 - Not as popular as other builds.

-- Could be pricey.
+- It could be pricey.

 Choosing the Best Vacuum for Tiles

-- Plugging it in: If you’re going for a corded option, will you be able to plug it in inside (or close to) your tiled area?
+If you’re going for a corded option, will you be able to plug it in inside (or close to) your tiled area?
 Bear in mind that some bathrooms don’t have wall sockets.
 So you’ll have to make sure that your machine’s cable is long enough to reach.

-- Picking up pet hair: Do you have pets in your home?
+Do you have pets in your home?
 If so, you’ll want a pet-friendly vacuum that won’t struggle to lift hairs from your tiles.
 Choosing one with a HEPA filter will go the extra mile.

-- Handling liquids: Not all vacuums have wet/dry capabilities.
+Not all vacuums have wet/dry capabilities.
 So if you want to use your vacuum on spills, especially in your bathroom, you’ll have to check that it’s compatible with water.
 Never use a dry-only machine on spills — you could damage it or put yourself in danger.

-- Types of floors: Are tiles the only floors you want to clean with your vacuum?
+Are tiles the only floors you want to clean with your vacuum?
 If you have carpets or hardwood floors, consider getting a multi-floor machine.
 It will kill two birds with one stone.
 Otherwise, be sure that your machine comes with the appropriate attachments.

 Tile Maintenance 101